 Inter&Co Announces New Members to Its Board of Directors

-Antonio Kandir, Lorival Luz and Todd Chapman join Inter&Co’s Board of Directors

-/EIN News/ -- BELO HORIZONTE, Brazil, Feb.
-16, 2023 (GLOBE NEWSWIRE) -- Inter&Co (“Inter”, Nasdaq: INTR and B3:INBR32), the premier Super App providing financial and digital commerce services to more than 25 million customers in Brazil and the US, announced today changes to the composition of its Board of Directors.
+BELO HORIZONTE, Brazil, Feb.
+16, 2023 (GLOBE NEWSWIRE) -- Inter&Co (("Inter", NASDAQ:INTR), the premier Super App providing financial and digital commerce services to more than 25 million customers in Brazil and the US, announced today changes to the composition of its Board of Directors.
 These changes include the appointment of three new Directors and the retirement of two existing Directors, resulting in the expansion of the Inter&Co Board of Directors to ten members.

 Effective immediately, Antonio Kandir, Todd Crawford Chapman and Lorival Nogueira Luz Júnior have been appointed and join the Board under the Interim format until Inter's 2023 Annual General Meeting, to be held in April, when their appointments will be submitted for shareholder approval.